dessalines/essays/routines.md

 You'll need clothes for the next steps.

-### Go outside

-For the next few steps, you should go outside (porch, balcony, yard, or walk to a park).
-You should spend at least 10-30m getting morning sun.
+### Meditate or go for a walk

+Do this outside(if its cold put on a jacket).
+Start at 10 minutes.
+Add a minute per day, working out to whatever you feel comfortable with.
+On busy days, go back down to 10m.

+See huberman's video above for why getting light into your eyes, and the sun's rays on your skin in the early morning is important.

+Time: 10m+

 ### Journal

-Make a journal either on paper, or your phone.
+Make a journal either on paper, or on your phone.
 Doing this every day does help you figure out what your goals and hindrances are.
 Write down:

 - 3 things you'd like to accomplish.
 - 3 things holding you back.